osmphp-archived/framework-docs/mustache-templates.md

 The example above renders Mustache templates into the page source.
 It is even better to load Mustache templates after the page is loaded using AJAX:

-1. In shell, create a new Mustache template which will handle dynamic loading of a template:
+1. In shell, generate files which will handle dynamic loading of a template:

         osm create:mustache my-ajax-template